-Not all home insurance policies will include a new for old feature as standard and there are some conditions you ought to watch out for.
-Read our guide to new for old contents insurance to find out more
+Home contents insurance cover generally will not include a new for old feature as standard policy cover.
+There are some conditions when taking out this type if policy you ought to watch out for.
+Read our New for Old Home insurance guide to find out more about this type of home contents insurance cover.

 If you already have home contents insurance or you are thinking of a policy, you may think that insurance companies usually pay out enough money when you make a claim for you to replace an old item with a new one.